 [2004] Unlike previous websites I've done, this one had some semblance of purpose.
 Although I was fond of my previous work, I needed more room for content which necessitated a more standard layout.
 I was short on good ideas though so this turned out to be usable but rather blasé.

 [2003] Before moving on to another concept, I decided to take another crack at LCARS.
 I saw a blue LCARS screen in the latest Star Trek movie and decided to try that color scheme.
 LCARS.blue is easily the most well-planned site I have ever created.
-I always scribble some things on paper but this was the first time I made some decent drawings.
+I always scribble some things on paper but this was the first time I made detailed drawings.

 [2002] I was only a contributor to this website.
 Thanks to the School to Career program, I got my first job as an intern working at Priority EMS.
 It was used by the company until they were bought out by Acadian Ambulance Service.
 I worked as the primary coder while two other interns did the graphic work and PHP coding for the intranet section.
 Even so, I learned a few PHP tricks, did something I love, and got paid for it.